 Description: White marble architrave blocks with decoration, above, of scrolls in relief between bands of egg and dart moulding; below, two fasciae.
-The inscription has been erased on all blocks except b, and several others which were inscribed, are not now legible; some of the blocks were also recut for re-use. b (Doruk A 12): w: 2.50 × h: 0.64 visible x depth not measurable; e, left end survives, broken at right, w: 0.84 × h: 0.61 × d: 0.50; e: Doruk A 11) g: Doruk A 12.
+The inscription has been erased on all blocks except b, and several others which were inscribed, are not now legible; some of the blocks were also recut for re-use. b: Temenos A 12, w: 2.50 × h: 0.64 visible x depth not measurable; f: Temenos A 11; e: Temenos A 11, left end survives, broken at right, w: 0.84 × h: 0.61 × d: 0.50; f: Temenos A 5; g: Temenos A.1.

 Text: Inscribed on the upper of two fasciae.